 Some people note color changes when they have certain medical conditions.
 A yeast infection, for example, may cause the vulva to appear purple or red.

 Pubic hair may help protect the genitals from bacterial illnesses.
 It can also indicate sexual maturity, as it usually develops during puberty.

 The amount, color, and texture of pubic hair vary from person to person.

-In children, the development of pubic hair before age 8 and excessive amounts of pubic hair may point to an increased risk of polycystic ovary syndrome (PCOS), according to research published in 2015.
+In children, the beginning of puberty too early, which includes getting pubic hair, may point to an increased risk of polycystic ovary syndrome (PCOS), according to

 Pubic hair tends to thin as people age due to hormone-related changes.

 Vaginal discharge and secretions help keep the vaginal tissues healthy.

 Changes in vaginal discharge can indicate an infection that needs medical attention.
 A person should see a doctor if they have green, gray, or foul-smelling discharge.

 The vagina provides an exit for menstrual blood.
 The amount of blood that a person loses can vary from period to period.
 Some people tend to only have mild spotting, while others have heavy bleeding.

 Anyone whose menstrual flow routinely soaks pads or makes them feel dizzy or short of breath should see a doctor.
 A heavy menstrual flow can disrupt daily activities and may result in anemia.
 It can also

 The vagina naturally contains bacteria and yeasts that can cause odors.
 The smell can vary from sweet to metallic.

 A person’s menstrual cycle, overall health, and the natural flora of the vagina can all affect vaginal odor.